 (i).
-What if, at the claim or payout stage, we identify that a third party has been paying into a reduced risk protection product?
+What if we identify that a third party is / has been paying into a reduced risk protection product?

 Firms should, in the course of their normal commercial business, be considering whether any suspicious or unusual circumstances apply, and should act accordingly, and this might involve verifying the identity of the third party.
-However, in the absence of such concerns, unless the third party is the beneficiary (who may be verified by counter-fraud checks at point of claim), there is no requirement to verify the identity of the third party premium payer for reduced risk protection products.
+However, in the absence of such concerns, unless the third party is the beneficiary (who may be verified by counter-fraud checks at point of claim), there is no requirement to verify the identity of the third party premium payer for reduced risk protection products at any stage.